Key McCarthy ally willing to shut down government over border

 Rep. Garret Graves (R-La.), a top ally of Speaker Kevin McCarthy (R-Calif.), on Friday said he is willing to shut down the federal government if the Biden administration does not accept some border policy changes that Republicans have attached to a framework to keep the government open past Sept.
 30.

-“This is something I would shut down the government over if this administration is unwilling to put more reasonable policies in place.”
+“This is something I would shut down the government over if this administration is unwilling to put more reasonable policies in place,” he added.

+He would only take that stand, however, assuming the House could pass that stopgap with the border provisions and send it to the Senate.

 The comments from Graves, who has the GOP conference position of Chair of the Elected Leadership Committee and has been in numerous negotiations on behalf of McCarthy, are notable given House GOP leadership’s struggles to get the conference on board with a partisan short-term plan to fund the government past Sept.
 30 — and the open warnings from GOP leadership, including Graves, against a government shutdown.